Client Bathroom Wall panelling Makeover

 The panelling was painted with a quality white eggshell and the colour above the dado was to be painted with Farrow & Ball Green Blue No.84 and the bath was painted firstly with a metal primer to protect, then with Farrow & Ball Down Pipe N026. a perfect contrasting colour.

-The overall work took just over 12 days to complete with minimal fuss and little upheavel to our clients and their home.
+Heritage Bathroom Wall Panels the overall work took just over 12 days to complete with minimal fuss and little upheaval to our clients and their home.

 If you would like to see and read more about the projects from our company, then please click on the link.
 Testimonials.